Reports & Newsletters

 do not expect the high yields experienced by conventional growers who usually irrigate and also use a high input of nitrogenous

-progress and news from about 2006 until now in 2011, is represented in our Catalog, the Landrace Position Paper
+progress and news are represented in our Catalog, the Landrace Position Paper 2008, and in our newsletters

 Happenings at the Whole Grain Connection Farmers meeting September 18, 2010